thequeenbeebs/lyft-app/README.md

 This is my submission for the 2021 Lyft Apprenticeship.

-For a look at a more completed project, please check out Harris County Vaccine Hub: https://github.com/thequeenbeebs/vaccine-frontend
+For a look at complete fullstack project, please check out Harris County Vaccine Hub: https://github.com/thequeenbeebs/vaccine-frontend